 Liver Detox Products

-Liver detox products are a trendy item on the market and you might think they are a great addition.
+Liver detox products are a trendy item on the market, and you might think they are a great addition.
 Unfortunately, many of these products are not clinically proven, lack FDA safety approval, interfere with prescribed medications, or cause unintended side effects.
-Best to avoid these during the pre-op diet even if they are holistic and in general consult your primary care before adding it to your lifestyle.
+Avoid these during the pre-op diet, even if they are holistic, and consult your primary care before adding them to your lifestyle.

 Possible Side Effects of the Clear-Liquid Diet

 You may experience hunger cramps, weakness, tiredness, headaches, mood changes, and stomach problems due to lowering the intake of calories and carbohydrates.
-These symptoms are normal and it may take a few days to get adjusted to.
-Make sure you consume at least 64 oz of liquids per day to offset these indications.
+These symptoms are normal, and it may take a few days to get adjusted to.
+Ensure you consume at least 64 oz of liquids daily to offset these indications.

 Post-Op Diet (Clear Liquid)

 Your food intake after surgery will be much different as your stomach size is significantly reduced.
-In the postoperative diet, you will also be required to do a liquid phase for 5 – 7 days and gradually transition to pureed and solid foods to improve healing and recovery.
+In the postoperative diet, you must also do a liquid phase for 5 – 7 days and gradually transition to pureed and solid foods to improve healing and recovery.

-The pre-operative liquid diet is a challenging time of sleeve surgery preparation time.
+The pre-operative liquid diet is a challenging time for sleeve surgery preparation time.
 Here are 4 tips to help you succeed in this phase,

 - Plan ahead – Make yourself a shopping list and stock up on the items you need throughout this period.